ascherj/humanity/src/pages/blog/2020-12-28-how-to-teach-english-in-spain.md

 I do not have much information about the other programs listed above but I do know that some of them may have fees associated.

 **4. Make a budget.** This will vary based on your circumstances.
-Some people will come straight from college while others have a few year’s savings under their belt.
+Some people will come straight from college while others have a few years of savings under their belt.

 I will warn you, if you choose the program that I am in, they will pay late!!!!!
 Some regions will pay on time but I am currently in Valencia and I would STRONGLY encourage you to move with at least a couple of month’s savings.